meganrafferty/visualizing-machine-learning/README.md

-# visualizing-machine-learning
+# Visualizing Machine Learning
-Interactive visualizations designed to help convey the intuition behind machine learning models and metrics
+Interactive visualizations designed to help convey the intuition behind machine learning models and metrics.

+**THIS REPO IS UNDER CONSTRUCTION!**